dotnsf/dxl.vbs/README.md

 You can export your HCL Notes database design into DXL(XML) file, so that you can manage design changes in text( using GitHub for example ).

-You can also import your result into HCL Notes database(NSF) again from any git log history(still not working).
+You can also import your result into HCL Notes database(NSF) again from any git log history(still under development).

 ## Pre-requisite